0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #12	Analyzing the memory what is the physical address of the SOFTWARE registry hive?

-for this task we can return to using vol2 to get the physical address as what we got from vol3 was the Virtual address. so we will use the profile that we got and `hivelist` plugin to list all registry hives with their Virtual and Physical addresses.
+For this task, we can return to using vol2 to get the physical address as what we got from vol3 was the Virtual address.
+So we will use our profile and the `hivelist` plugin to list all registry hives with their Virtual and Physical addresses.

 [![21](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/21.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/21.PNG)